Dornier Do 17: Dornier Do 17Z: The main variant

-Later, the design was further modified to the Do 17 Z-10 Kauz II, the solid nose now containing an infrared searchlight for the Spanner Anlage infrared detection system.
+Later, the design was further modified to the Do 17Z-10 Kauz II, the solid nose now containing an infrared searchlight for the Spanner Anlage infrared detection system.
 The infrared lamp in the nose was used to illuminate the target while the display unit in the windshield made the reflection visible to the pilot.
 The Z-10 was armed with four 7.92 mm (.312 in) MG 17 machine guns grouped above the IR light and two 20 mm MG FF in the lower nose.
-The crew could reload the 20 mm cannons' drum magazines internally.
+The crew could reload the 20 mm cannon drum magazines internally.
 The Z-10 contained an IR searchlight (Spanner-Anlage) for the Spanner infrared detection system.
 A single Kauz II was equipped with and tested the Lichtenstein radar.

-Only 10 of these Kauz II designs were converted from existing Z-series airframes.
+Only 10 of these Kauz II designs were converted from Z-series airframes.
 The Spanner system proved to be essentially useless and many Z-10 were left without any detection system.
 At least one Z-10, coded CD+PV, was used as a flying test bed to help developing the early low-UHF band B/C version of the Lichtenstein radar system in late 1941–1942.
 When the Z-10 was stripped of all non-night fighter equipment, it had a maximum weight of 7300 kg.
 Armament fit was similar to that of the Z-7, with an added MG 17 and an additional 1,000 rounds of ammunition in the nose section.
-Defensive gun positions included the B and C stand, each equipped with a single MG 15.
+Defensive gun positions included the B and C stand, each equipped with a MG 15.

 Production

 German

 Official figures state 2,139 Do 17s were built on German assembly lines.
 At the Dornier factory at Oberpfaffenhofen, 328 Do 17Es were built along with a further 77 Do 17Fs and 200 Do 17M variants.
 Do 17Z production figures for Oberpfaffenhofen stand at 420.
 At Friedrichshafen, 84 Do 17Ks were built, some of which were sold to the Yugoslav Royal Air Force.
 Do 17P production was spread out over different factory lines.
 At Siebel/Halle, eight were built.
 At the Henschel factory at Berlin-Schönefeld 73 were constructed.
 At the HFB plant in Hamburg 149 were built.
 Henschel also produced some 320 Do 17Zs, HFB contributed to construction of 74 at its Hamburg plant, and another 73 were built at Siebel.
+It was the interest shown by Yugoslavia in the Do 17Z which gave rise to the designation Dornier Do 215, allotted for no apparent reason to the Do 17Z sent to Yugoslavia for demonstration purposes.
 Some 105 examples of the Dornier Do 215B was later built at Oberpfaffenhofen.

 By 19 September 1938, the Luftwaffe had received 579 Dornier Do 17s.
 These were mostly Do 17E, F, M and P variants.

 During 1939–1940, some 475 Dornier Do 17Z bombers, 16 reconnaissance aircraft and nine night fighters were built.
 Another 100 Dornier Do 215s, an updated variant of the Do 17, were built during this period also.